hapax/hapax.github.io/assets/alien-maths.md

 generous overlap of *umwelten*.
 Many of their pleasures are our pleasures (though by no means all, e.g. frolicking in carrion).
+To establish meaningful connection with an alien mind, the semiosphere cannot be empty.

 <!-- Sometimes, intelligence is lumped into the same category as the eye.
 But while the camera eye can be described in a sentence---light
 passses through a pinhole onto a photoreceptive screen---there is no